CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: CMOSE Dataset

 \subsection{Data Annotation}

 The reliability of the label in the engagement detection datasets is often challenged.
-Unlike DAiSEE and Emotiw, the CMOSE dataset stands out as the first engagement video dataset to incorporate labels based on the advice of psychology experts.
-A list of engagement-indicating behaviors such as active head movements, looking down, etc. would be provided in the appendix.
+Unlike DAiSEE and EngageWild, the CMOSE dataset stands out as the first engagement video dataset to incorporate labels based on the advice of psychologists.

-To ensure the reliability of the data labels, we invited three experienced teachers with rich domain knowledge from our collaborating company to label the video segments.
-Based on their feedback and prior settings of engagement detection benchmarks in Emotiw and DAiSEE, the video segments were labeled into four classes, namely, highly disengaged (HD), disengaged (DE), engage (EG), and highly engage (HE).
+To ensure the reliability of the data labels, we invited three experienced teachers with rich domain knowledge to provide a list of engagement-indicating behaviors such as active head movements, looking down, etc. We provide the full list of behavior patterns and their indicated engagement score suggested by the psychology experts in Supplementary Material.
+Seven labelers were asked to follow the guidance to annotate the videos.
+The video segments were labeled into four classes, namely, highly disengaged (HD), disengaged (DE), engaged (EG), and highly engaged (HE).
+The Intraclass Correlation Coefficient ICC($2$,$1$) for the dataset is $0.84$ ($95$\% CI: $0.83$ to $0.85$) indicating a high level of agreement among the labelers.

-After labeling a small video subset, we further explore common behavior patterns exclusive to the Disengaged Group (DE + HD) or the Engaged Group (EG+HE).
-For instance, moving closer to the screen or nodding may be an engaging behavior, while slouching or looking down may be a disengaging behavior.
-We provide a full list of behavior patterns and their indicated engagement level suggested by the psychology experts in the supplementary material The small video subset, behavior patterns, and the list of engagement-indicating behaviors are provided to the annotators.
-After studying the materials, the annotators are responsible for providing the labels for the rest of the video subsets.
-The Intraclass Correlation Coefficient ICC(2,1) for the dataset is $0.84$ ($95\%$ CI: 0.83 to 0.85) indicating a high level of agreement among the raters.
+The label distribution compared to DAiSEE and EngageWild is in Table \ref{tab:datadis}.
+The most significant advantage of the CMOSE dataset is the considerably larger number of data instances in HD and DE.
+This increase in the HD and DE classes expands the behavioral spectrum associated with the disengaging state.
+Though the CMOSE dataset contains data imbalance property, the diversity of minority classes may greatly affect the classification result \cite{4938667} and alleviate the data imbalance problem \cite{aggarwal2021minority}.

-The label distribution compared to DAiSEE and Emotiw is in Table \ref{tab:datadis}.
-The most significant advantage of the CMOSE dataset is that it considerably improves the number of data instances labeled as HD and DE.
-This increase in samples for the HD and DE classes expands the behavioral spectrum associated with the disengaging state.
-Though the CMOSE dataset contains data imbalance property, the diversity of minority classes may greatly affect the classification result \cite{4938667} and alleviates the data imbalance problem \cite{aggarwal2021minority}.
+We partition the dataset randomly, allocating $70\%$ for training, $20\%$ for validation, and $10\%$ for testing purposes.
+Information regarding the dataset splits will be released for transparency and reproducibility.